The Good Doctor (American TV series)

 The Good Doctor is an American medical drama television series, a remake of the 2013 South Korean series of the same name, which aired on ABC from September 25, 2017, to May 21, 2024, lasting seven seasons and 126 episodes.
-The series stars Freddie Highmore as Shaun Murphy, a young surgical resident with autism at the fictional San Jose St. Bonaventure Hospital.
+The series stars Freddie Highmore as Shaun Murphy, a young surgical resident with autism and savant syndrome at the fictional San Jose St. Bonaventure Hospital.
 Christina Chang, Richard Schiff, Will Yun Lee, Fiona Gubelmann, Paige Spara, Noah Galvin and Bria Samoné Henderson also star in the show.
 Nicholas Gonzalez, Antonia Thomas, Chuku Modu, Beau Garrett, Hill Harper, Tamlyn Tomita, Jasika Nicole, Osvaldo Benavides and Brandon Larracuente used to also star or had recurring roles in the show, but their characters were written out of the storyline as the series progressed.
 Modu reprised his role in the sixth season and became a series regular once again in the seventh season.

 Actor Daniel Dae Kim noticed the original series and bought the rights for his production company.
 He began adapting the series and, in 2015, eventually shopped it to CBS Television Studios.
 CBS decided against creating a pilot, but, because Kim felt so strongly about the series, he bought back the rights from CBS.
 Eventually, Sony Pictures Television and Kim worked out a deal and brought on David Shore, creator of the Fox medical drama House, to develop the series.
-The series received a put pilot commitment at ABC after a previous attempted series did not move forward at CBS Television Studios in 2015; The Good Doctor was ordered to series in May 2017.
+The series received a put pilot commitment at ABC and The Good Doctor was ordered to series in May 2017.
 On October 3, 2017, ABC picked up the series for a full season of 18 episodes.
-The series is primarily filmed in Vancouver, British Columbia.
+The series is primarily filmed in Vancouver, British Columbia, Canada.
 David Shore and Liz Friedman serve as co-showrunners and Daniel Dae Kim is an executive producer for the show.
 The show is produced by Sony Pictures Television and ABC Signature, in association with production companies Shore Z Productions, 3AD, and Entermedia.

 The series debuted on September 25, 2017.
 The Good Doctor has received generally mixed reviews from critics, who have praised Highmore's performance but criticized the series' storylines and its portrayal of autistic people.
 In April 2023, the series was renewed for a seventh season and premiered on February 20, 2024.
 It was later announced to be the final season.

 Premise

-The series follows Shaun Murphy, a young surgeon from the small city of Casper, Wyoming, where he had a troubled past.
+The series follows Shaun Murphy, a young surgeon with autism and savant syndrome from the small city of Casper, Wyoming, where he had a troubled past.
 He relocates to San Jose, California, to work at the prestigious San Jose St. Bonaventure Hospital.